Cyclotomic $q$-Schur superalgebras: Cyclotomic Hecke algebras

 \section{Cyclotomic Hecke algebras}

-In this section, we recall the definition of Ariki-Koike algebras or cyclotomic Hecke algebra and review briefly its cellular basis and some related facts which will be used later.
+In this section, we recall the definition of the cyclotomic Hecke algebra and review briefly its cellular basis and some related facts.
 The main references for this section are \cite{AK} and \cite{DJM}.

-\begin{definition}[\cite{AK,BM:cyc}] Let $q, Q_1, \ldots, Q_m$ be elements of $R$ with $q$ invertible.
-The \textit{cyclotomic Hecke algebra} $H$ associated to $W_{m,n}$ is the unital associative $R$-algebra generated by $T_0,T_1,\dots,T_{n-1}$ and subject to relations
+\begin{definition}[\cite{AK,BM:cyc}] Let $R$ be an integral domain with unitary and let $q, Q_1, \ldots, Q_m$ be elements of $R$ with $q$ invertible.
+The \textit{cyclotomic Hecke algebra} $H$ is the unital associative $R$-algebra generated by $T_0,T_1,\dots,T_{n-1}$ and subject to relations

 \end{definition}